 The property management staff is always available to answer any questions regarding its content or any other life safety issues.

 Each tenant is required to appoint at least two individuals within their organization to serve as Floor Warden and Deputy Warden.
-Each should receive a copy of the Floor Warden Training Manual.
+Each should receive a copy of the Floor Warden Training Guide and ensure the following: